 - Toast the Breadcrumbs: Heat a small sauté pan over medium heat and spray with non-stick cooking spray.
 Add the panko and toast, stirring often, until golden brown and evenly toasted, about 5 minutes.
 Remove the panko from heat and transfer to a plate.

-- One disk at a time, remove the goat cheese rounds from the olive oil and place on top of the toasted panko, pressing to adhere.
+- Preheat oven to 400 degrees.
+Line a small sheet pan with parchment paper and set aside.Prepare the Goat Cheese: One disk at a time, remove the goat cheese rounds from the olive oil and place on top of the toasted panko, pressing to adhere.
 Flip rounds over and onto their sides to completely coat rounds with toasted panko.
 Transfer to prepared baking sheet.
 Repeat until all four rounds of goat cheese are coated.
 Set aside.

-- Roast the Brussels: Line a large sheet pan with aluminum foil for easy clean up.
+- Roast the Shaved Brussels: Line a large sheet pan with aluminum foil for easy clean up.
 Add the brussels and shallots.
 Drizzle with 2 tablespoons of olive oil.
 Season with ½ teaspoon salt and ¼ teaspoon pepper.
 Toss to combine and spread into an even layer.
 Roast in oven 10-12 minutes, or until brussels are tender and golden brown, tossing halfway through cook time.
 Remove from oven and set aside.

 - Bake the Goat Cheese: Place goat cheese in oven and bake until soft to touch when gently pressed with fingertip, about 6-8 minutes.
 Remove from oven and set aside.

-- To Serve: In a large bowl, toss together the roasted brussels with the cranberries and walnuts.
+- Assemble Salad: In a large bowl, toss together the roasted brussels with the cranberries and walnuts.
 Drizzle in half of the dressing and toss to combine.
 Transfer to 4 serving plates and top each with a baked goat cheese round.
-Serve remaining dressing on the side.
-Enjoy!

 Notes